dazhwu/pydynpd/Benchmark/performance comparison.md

 Debian-based Linux (Deepin 20.04) <br>
 R 4.1.2 <br>
 Python 3.9 <br>
-To make our comparison fair, we configured both R and Python to link to Intel's Math Kernal Libarary (MKL).
+<p>To make our comparison fair, we configured both R and Python to link to Intel's Math Kernal Libarary (MKL).</p>

 Configuration of R:
 ```